There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 8. Stroll The Miami Beach Boardwalk

-Early in the morning, you might have the Miami Beach Boardwalk to yourself!
+Early in the morning, you might almost have the Miami Beach Boardwalk to yourself!

-Take a nice scenic stroll on the Miami Beach Boardwalk whenever you want, but it is especially beautiful super early in the morning as the sun rises!
+Take a nice scenic stroll on the Miami Beach Boardwalk anytime you want, but it is especially beautiful super early in the morning with the thin pink light as the sun rises!

 Or in the lazy afternoon as the sun sets when the lighting is warm and calming.